 Numerical evaluation: The consistency between the numerical rating and the written comments is particularly important.
 The numerical evaluation of the sub-items and final rating is made with a rating scale ranging from 6 (outstanding) to 1 (poor).
-Where relevant, please consider both scientific excellence and impact in support of economic growth and/or innovation ecosystem(s) and society when assigning a grade.
+Relevance scale is used when reviewing review criteria 1 and Science scale for other review criteria (2-5).